What To Do About Leaf Drop

 Chilling: tropical plants are sensitive to low temperatures - plants on windowsills or in the way of air drafts may get cold and drop leaves

 Often, slight adjustments to your plant’s conditions is all that’s needed.
-Occasional leaf drop is okay as sometimes our plants need to focus their energy on new growth so shedding the odd, unhealthy leaves is normal.
+Occasional leaf drop is okay as sometimes our plants need to focus their energy on new growth, and shedding the old, unhealthy leaves is normal.